sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ![Cleaning fee in booking breakdown in Flex Console](./consoleBookingBreakdown.png)

 <extrainfo title="Add cleaning fee to email notifications">
-If you want to add the cleaning fee to your email notifications, you will need to add it to the email templates.
+To add the cleaning fee into your email notifications, you will need to add it to the email templates.
+Instructions for editing email templates <a href="/flex-cli/edit-email-templates-with-flex-cli/">can be found here</a>.

 ```diff
       {{#each tx-line-items}}